Exlll/ConfigLib/README.md

 ### Comments

-The fields of a configuration can be annotated with the `@Comment` annotation.
+The fields or components of a configuration can be annotated with the `@Comment` annotation.
 This annotation takes an array of strings.
 Each of these strings is written onto a new line as a comment.
 Empty strings are written as newlines.

 Serializing the following configuration as YAML ...